 - If you want to record the data, press the red "record" button in the upper right side of the Spike Recorder Screen.
 The data will be saved as a .wav file.

-- Disconnect your electrodes, and do some jumping jacks, jump rope, or running in space to increase your heart rate.
+- Disconnect your electrodes, and do some jumping jacks, jump rope, or running in place to increase your heart rate.

 - Reconnect your electrode cables.
 You should see your increased heart rate on the Spike Recorder software.